collabnix/kubelabs/PracticalKubernetes101/practical-kubernetes.md

 Deployments are commonly used to deploy multiple pods in a single "deployment".
 The shorthand for this is `deploy`.
 A couple of other shorthand resources are `pv` for persistent volumes and `pvc` for persistent volume claims ([more info](../StatefulSets101/README.md)).

-You could use many different combinations of the resources, actions, and flags above to do all sorts of things.
+You could use many different combinations of the resources, actions, and flags above to do all sorts of things, and covers a large number of the commands you would use in your day-to-day life with Kubernetes.
+Now, we will combine everything we looked at above and talk about some commonly used commands.

 ## Configuration